-Each account managed by Janus Capital or the subadviser has its own investment objective and policies and is managed accordingly by the respective portfolio managers and/or investment personnel.
+Each account managed by Janus Capital has its own investment objective and policies and is managed accordingly by the respective portfolio managers and/or investment personnel.
 As a result, from time to time, two or more different managed accounts may pursue divergent investment strategies with respect to investments or categories of investments.